 Generally speaking, these tools will allow marketers to check their email lists in bulk and see which email addresses are valid, which are invalid, and which can't be determined.
-In doing this before a big campaign, they can identify the invalid emails and remove them from the audience - keeping bounces to a minimum.
+In doing this before a big campaign, they can identify the invalid emails and remove them from the audience - cleaning their email list and keeping bounces to a minimum.

 Most email verification solutions allow users to import their lists manually in the form of a spreadsheet or CSV file, although some also provide API access so you can automate the process from within your marketing automation platform or other business software.